mag-wolf/BUSCO-to-Phylogeny/README.md

     bash BUSCO-to-Phylogeny.sh

-(i suggest piping screen outputs to an error log by adding "2>&1 | tee error.log" behind the bash command.)
+I suggest piping screen outputs to an error log by adding:

+    2>&1 | tee error.log

 Here a list of all subparts:
 ###